Come With Me Back to Childhood!

 As for Principle 2, it means you should tend to play the highest-value card eligible for play on the given turn.
-But consider this caveat (fancy word alert!): If you hold one blue card and five red cards, those five red cards will almost certainly add up to a higher number than the one blue card.
-Thus, you should tend to play from the suit of which you have the highest total point value.
+But consider this caveat: If you hold one blue card and five red cards, those five red cards will almost certainly add up to a higher number than the one blue card.
+Thus, you should tend to play from the suit in which you have the highest total point value.

-The "Challenge Uno" Variation -- The Hardest Style of Uno to Play
+The "Challenge Uno" Variation: The Hardest Style to Play

 Back in 2016, Mattel added a Swap Hands wild card and three wild cards that allowed you to write your own rule.
 (Of course, I would do absurd things with that one and make every player at the table write a poem about licorice or something.)